SoNE Health

 Budget for Buildout

 When possible, we try to secure a buildout within the lease rate, so cost is amortized over time.
-At times, tenant may need to contribute, or contract work themselves.
+At times,

 Other things to Consider: